Hello and Welcome,

 Above: If you are staying on the island you will probably want to use the services of one of the many bicycle porters on the island.
 The porters are incredible cyclists maneuvering through pedestrians, horse and buggy traffic and visiting cyclists. (many of whom appear to be inexperienced and totally oblivious to anything going on around them) And they do this usually with heavy loads of luggage on their bikes.
 And they make it look easy, and I am sure it is anything but.
 In our experience the porters have all been very polite and extremely helpful.

-Above: I brought along the 3 speed Kalkhoff folding bike that I restored this past winter.
+Above: I brought along the 3 speed Kalkhoff folding bicycle that I restored this past winter.
 I have no real experience traveling with a folding bike, so I thought I would give it a try.
 And maybe learn a few things from the experience.
 The first thing that occurred to me was that folding pedals would have been an excellent idea.
 This would allow the bike to lay flatter on the floor of the trunk.
 I should also mention this is a subcompact Ford Fiesta with a very small trunk.
 I was impressed by how easily the bike fit into the trunk.
 I could have loosened the handlebar clamp and seat-post/seat-tube clamp and made the bike even more compact if necessary.
 We folded down the rear seats to make room for our luggage.
 The ferry company will haul your bike but there is a charge for it.
 Our two round trip ferry tickets were 25.00 each and an additional 8.00 for the bike. (also round trip)

 Above: This fancy coach is from the world famous Grand Hotel.
 We stayed at the Lilac Tree Hotel.
 The Grand is a little "too grand" for me.
 But if you like luxury and dressing up for dinner it might be the place for you.